 \begin{note} The set of systoles on the surface $S_g\left(\frac{\pi}{12}\right)$ forms a distance Delaunay triangulation with $2g-2$ vertices (for a detailed discussion on distance Delaunay triangulation, see Section 2, \cite{MinimalDelaunay}). \end{note}

-\begin{note} Though, the systolic geodesics in $S_g\left(\frac{\pi}{12}\right)$ decompose the surface into triangles as in the Bolza surface, it is still not a maximal surface.
-Because a maximal surface of genus $g$ contains at least $6g-5$ systolic geodesics (see Theorem 2.8 \cite{Schmutz}).
-Note that a maximal surface is a surface where the systole function attains a maxima (local or global). \end{note}
+\begin{note} Though the systolic geodesics in $S_g\!\left(\frac{\pi}{12}\right)$ decompose the surface into triangles, similarly to the Bolza surface, the surface is still not maximal.
+Indeed, a maximal surface of genus $g$ must contain at least $6g - 5$ systolic geodesics (see Theorem 2.8 in \cite{Schmutz}), whereas these Bolza-like surfaces have only $6g - 6$ systoles.
+Recall that a maximal surface is one for which the systole function attains a (local or global) maximum. \end{note}